w314/notes/javaNotes/csNotes.md

 > What is HTTP?
 Why is it important to know about?

-`HTTP` (`HyperText Transfer Protocol`) is a technique of transmitting data in a particular format, primarily between a server and a
+`HTTP` (`HyperText Transfer Protocol`) is a technique of transmitting data in a particular format, primarily between a server and a client.

 HTTP works by a client making a connection to a `server`, sending a `request`, and receiving a `response`